ApliNi/AutoUpdatePlugins/README_EN.md

 # Plugin List
-# The URL supports automatic download of plugins from `GitHub, Jenkins, SpigotMC, Modrinth, Bukkit, 鬼斩构建站 v2` pages, while other links will download them directly.
+# The URL supports automatic download of plugins from `GitHub, Jenkins, SpigotMC, Modrinth, Bukkit, 鬼斩构建站 v2, MineBBS, CurseForge` pages, while other links will download them directly.
 # One of the `GitHub, Jenkins, Modrinth` pages can use the get parameter to download a specific file.
 # GitHub links can be configured with `getPreRelease: true` to download the latest pre-release version.
 list: